yoghourt/Raree-show/README.md

-# peer-shows
+# Raree-show
-an online peer shows used to pepesent novels or film works
+an online Raree show used to pepesent novels or film works.